haoran119/c-cpp/学习笔记之C-C++/README.md

 	* The completion of the invocation of the constructor synchronizes-with (as defined in std::memory_order) the beginning of the invocation of the copy of f on the new thread of execution.
 	* 4) The copy constructor is deleted; threads are not copyable.
 No two std::thread objects may represent the same thread of execution.
 	* Parameters
 		* other	- another thread object to construct this thread object with
-		* f	-	Callable object to execute in the new thread
+		* f	- [Callable](https://en.cppreference.com/w/cpp/named_req/Callable) object to execute in the new thread
 		* args...	-	arguments to pass to the new function
+		* C++ named requirements: Callable
+            * A Callable type is a type for which the INVOKE operation (used by, e.g., std::function, std::bind, and std::thread::thread) is applicable.
+            * The INVOKE operation may be performed explicitly using the library function std::invoke. (since C++17)
+            * The INVOKE operation with explicitly specified return type (INVOKE\<R>) may be performed explicitly using the library function std::invoke_r. (since C++23)
+            * Notes
+                * For pointers to member functions and pointers to data members, t1 may be a `regular pointer` or an `object of class type that overloads operator*`, such as std::unique_ptr or std::shared_ptr.
+                * `Pointers to data members` are Callable, even though no function calls take place.
 	* Postconditions
 		* 1) get_id() equal to `std::thread::id()` (i.e. joinable is false)
 		* 2) other.get_id() equal to `std::thread::id()` and get_id() returns the value of other.get_id() prior to the start of construction